ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 # Useful information before you start

 ## What to expect
-This guide sets out the four key stages in the 360Giving publishing process, and highlights the options available and factors that will inform the choices you make.
+This guide sets out the three key stages in the 360Giving publishing process, and highlights the options available and factors that will inform the choices you make.

 The four stages are:
 1. Plan
 2. Prepare
 3. Publish
-4. Use

 These stages apply to all types of funder.
 However, the approach you take, the support you need, and how long the process will take can all vary, depending on a few factors:
 - The information you collect about your grantmaking